Top of the page

 The doctor makes a cut in the skin just below your collarbone.
 The cut may be on either side of your chest.
 The doctor will put the pacemaker leads through the cut.

 The leads go into a large blood vessel in the upper chest.
 Then the doctor will guide the leads through the blood vessel into the heart.
 The leads are placed in one or two of the chambers in the heart.

 The doctor will place the pacemaker under the skin of your chest.
-He or she will attach the leads to the pacemaker.
-Then the cut will be closed with stitches.
+The doctor will attach the leads to the pacemaker.
+Then the cut will be closed.